2015-2016 Undergraduate & Graduate Catalog

 When Grand Valley State University cancels a course or when it is determined that a student has registered for a course he or she was not eligible to take, a full refund will be made regardless of the date.

 In cases in which financial aid was used to pay for all or part of tuition, the refund will be used to repay the sponsor first and then the student, when appropriate.
 Refer to the Repayment of Unearned Federal Student Aid section of this catalog for details of this procedure.

 Tuition Refund Appeals

 Student applications for refund of tuition are reviewed weekly by the Tuition Refund Appeals Committee.
 The applicant is notified in writing following the meeting.
 Approved refunds will follow the normal refund process returning federal and institutional funds as dictated by policy.
-Questions regarding the actual amount of the refund can be answered by the Student Accounts office.

 Financial Aid and Complete Enrollment Withdrawal from University/Repayment of Unearned Federal Student Aid